standard/ts-standard/README.md

 I welcome all pull requests.
 Please make sure you add appropriate test cases for any features added.
 Before opening a PR please make sure to run the following scripts:

-- `npm run lint` checks for code errors and format according to [ts-standard](https://github.com/standard/ts-standard)
+- `npm run lint:standard` checks for code errors and format according to [standard](https://github.com/standard/standard)
 - `npm test` make sure all tests pass
-- `npm run coverage` make sure the coverage has not decreased from current master